Teacher, 14-year-old among hundreds of Americans hit by gunfire over weekend - NewsBreak

 Teacher, 14-year-old among hundreds of Americans hit by gunfire over weekend

-CHICAGO, June 6 (Reuters) - A Philadelphia school teacher, an Arizona teenager and a Chicago police officer were among hundreds of people struck down by bullets over the weekend, part of a relentless wave of shootings that has pushed gun violence to the forefront of U.S. politics.
+A Philadelphia school teacher, an Arizona teenager and a Chicago police officer were among hundreds of people struck by gunfire over the weekend, part of a relentless wave of shootings that has forced the United States to examine ways to curb gun violence.

-More than 124 people were killed and 325 wounded in 300-plus shootings documented in the United States since Friday, according to GunViolenceArchive.org, a Washington D.C. non-profit that tracks shootings.
+More than 124 people were killed and 325 wounded in more than 300 shootings recorded in the United States since Friday, according to GunViolenceArchive.org, a Washington D.C. non-profit that tracks shootings.

-The rash of violence over the weekend came on the heels of a series of deadly mass shootings in Uvalde, Texas, Buffalo, New York, and Tulsa, Oklahoma, that re-ignited a national debate over tighter restrictions on gun ownership, which gun rights advocates fiercely oppose.
+The rash of weekend violence came on the heels of a series of shocking mass shootings in Uvalde, Texas, Buffalo, New York and Tulsa, Oklahoma, that re-ignited a debate over tighter restrictions on gun ownership, which gun rights advocates fiercely oppose.

-After the weekend shootings, a number of big-city mayors voiced frustration over the impact of the violence on their communities.
+After the weekend shootings, the mayors of some big U.S. cities voiced their frustration over the impact of the violence on their communities.

 "We see lives senselessly lost and those injured in yet another horrendous, brazen and despicable act of gun violence," Kenney added.

-"Change must happen now," Phoenix Mayor Kate Gallego said in a Tweet after a 14-year-old girl was killed and eight others wounded in a shooting at a strip mall on Saturday.
+"Change must happen now," Phoenix Mayor Kate Gallego said in a Tweet after a 14-year-old girl was killed and eight others injured in a shooting at a strip mall on Saturday.

 The weekend also saw police officers shot in Baltimore and Chicago.
 On Sunday afternoon, on Chicago's South Side, a policeman was wounded during a traffic stop, becoming the second officer injured by gunfire in the area in the last four days.